lonestone/image-autorotate/README.md

 # image-autorotate
+Upload your pictures in js while keeping orientation.
-An in-browser zero-dependencies image rotation library.
+In-browser zero-dependencies library.
-Upload your image in javascript / typescript and keep it's original orientation if it's a .jpeg Use lazy calculation, so it's all asynchronous
+Use lazy calculation, so it's all asynchronous

 ## use-case